 A Cub Scout’s first night in Scouting — Rally Night or First-Nighter or Join-Scouting Night or whatever your pack calls it — is filled with a grandiose vision of the Cub Scout year.

 We tell them they’ll go fishing and camping.
 We tell them they’ll take field trips and meet firefighters.
-We tell them they’ll learn to use a bow and arrow and shoot BB guns.
+We tell them they’ll learn to use a bow and arrow.

 But then we have to deliver on that promise.